 Soybean is a crop that can remove significant amounts of nutrients per bushel of grain harvested.
 Because of this, soybeans can respond to starter fertilizer applications on low-testing soils, particularly phosphorus.

-Typically, corn shows a greater response to starter fertilizer than soybean.
+In many cases, corn shows a greater response to starter fertilizer than soybean.
 Part of the reason for that is that soils are generally warmer when soybeans are planted than when corn is planted.
 The typical response in early growth observed in corn is usually not observed in soybeans.
-However, yield response to direct soybean fertilization with phosphorus and other nutrients can be expected in low-testing soils.
+However, yield response to direct soybean fertilization with phosphorus and other nutrients if needed in low-testing soils can be expected.

 K-State guidelines for soybeans include taking a soil test for phosphorus (P), potassium (K), sulfur (S), zinc (Zn), and boron (B).
 If fertilizer is recommended by soil test results, then fertilizer should either be applied directly to the soybeans or indirectly by increasing fertilizer rates to another crop in the rotation by the amount needed for the soybeans.